 About Common Eye Infections

 Eye infections may be brought on by bacteria, a virus, or a fungus and are commonly very communicable.
 Those with eye infections tend to experience pain, redness, a gritty sensation, and/or itchiness in their eyes.
 If left untreated, eye infections may also result in short-term vision loss, and some eye infections are much more critical, requiring immediate treatment by an experienced ophthalmologist.
 In the event that you or a member of your immediate family have developed an eye infection, set up an appointment at The Eye Center of Southern Indiana.
-R. Daniel Grossman, M.D. has years of experience in diagnosing and alleviating both familiar and rare forms of eye infections for Bloomington, IN patients.

 What Type Of Eye Infection Do I Have?